The Garden Route

 There are four stunning beaches to choose from, each with their own unique atmosphere, so there’s nowhere better along the Garden Route to stretch out in the sunshine and spot dolphins in the surf.

 The Garden Route is bursting with plant life and brimming with wildlife.
-There are countless nature reserves to wander through, with shady forest trails to waterfalls and coastal paths from hidden beaches to killer cliff top viewpoints.
+There are countless nature reserves to wander through, with shady forest trails to waterfalls and coastal paths from hidden beaches to stunning cliff top viewpoints.
 If you’re a lover of the Great Outdoors, you’ll be smitten with the Garden Route in no time.

 In terms of wildlife, Featherbed is home to two of the Garden Route’s ‘icons’ - the Knysna Loerie and the Blue Duiker, one of Africa’s smallest antelope species.
 Its other inhabitants include the Blue Crane (South Africa’s national bird), the Cape Mountain Tortoise and the rare, endangered Black Oystercatcher.
 Boat trips to Featherbed leave daily and there’s an excellent array of tours available.
-All of the excursions can be booked at the Knysna Tourist Information Centre on the waterfront

-The Robberg Nature and Marine Reserve, just 8km from Plett, is another knockout nature experience.
+The Robberg Nature and Marine Reserve, just 8 km from Plett, is another knockout nature experience.
 Situated on a wild and rocky coastal peninsula, it offers epic panoramic views of the bay.
 The rugged, windswept cliffs are superb for whale and dolphin spotting, brilliant for birding and wonderful for watching the huge resident colony of Cape Fur Seals.

-There are three hiking trails in Robberg, ranging from 45 minutes to 4.5 hours, so whether you’re after a brisk afternoon jaunt or a longer trek, you’ll find a trail for you.
+There are several hiking trails in Robberg, ranging from 45 minutes to 4.5 hours, so whether you’re after a brisk afternoon jaunt or a longer trek, you’ll find a trail for you.
 What’s more, you can add a touch of history to your nature trail by visiting the Nelson Bay Cave, a remote archaeological site that shows evidence of human habitation stretching back for more than 120,000 years!

 Tsitsikamma is totally enchanting.
 It’s an indigenous forest full of wildlife and scattered with a magical mixture of waterfalls, rivers, gorges, and beaches.